Best app to practice lines alone

 Two voiced scenes free.
 No sign-up required.

-An honest comparison of every rehearsal app for actors in 2026 -- features, pricing, platforms, and what actually matters when you need to run lines alone.
+An honest comparison of every rehearsal app for actors in 2026: features, pricing, platforms, offline, and how to pick the one that fits how you work.

 How to run lines by yourself before an audition